-Demand Response Local Bus Service
+Demand Response - Local Bus Service

 The MTA provides general public demand response service weekdays between 7:45 AM and 5:15 PM.
 This service is provided within a 10-mile radius of Alturas, including to and from Modoc Estates and Cal Pines subdivisions.
 Sage Stage provides curb-to-curb service to the general public and door-to-door access for elderly and disabled persons.
 General fares for each one-way trip range from \$1 to \$3, depending upon distance.
-At the end of Fiscal Year 2017/18 Sage Stage provided 10,765 local rides through this service.
-This was a 90% increase over FY 2014/15 and was primarily due to a decrease in boarding fares.
+At the end of Fiscal Year 2022/23 Sage Stage provided 10,444 local rides through this service.
+During the COVID pandemic passenger services were suspended and Sage Stage delivered groceries and prescriptions to residents living within a 10-mile radius of Alturas.
+MTA has experienced a relatively short recovery period for passenger trips.